6 min read

 Nowadays, people can view content virtually anywhere, from desktop computers to smartwatches, which makes it necessary for organizations to store it in a versatile manner.
 A problem most companies face is presenting content seamlessly across devices without compromising quality.
 For a solution, companies turn to a headless CMS, which offers infrastructure for storing and managing content for correct rendering everywhere.

-This guide describes the key considerations for choosing a headless CMS
+This guide describes the key considerations for choosing a headless CMS, complete with examples.

 Monolithic versus API-first architectures

 By leveraging the API-first capability of headless CMSes, developers can rely on APIs to access and serve content from back-end systems, focusing on development-oriented tasks instead.
 Gratifyingly, that means that organizations can deliver highly customized experiences without rebuilding the entire content-management stack for new platforms or devices.

 An example is the launch of an e-commerce site that must also deliver content to mobile apps and connected home devices.
 Rather than having to build separate back ends for those platforms, you can access and serve content with the same API layer.